Covariant constancy of quantum Steenrod operations: Basic moduli spaces

 \begin{assumption} In the situation of Assumption \ref{th:regular-1}, we additionally require that the evaluation map on the space of simple $J$-holomorphic chains should be transverse to $\Omega$. \end{assumption}

 We equip the Riemann surface \eqref{eq:c-curve} with ``an additional marked point which can move freely'' (and which will carry an $\Omega$-incidence constraint).
-Formally, this means that we consider a family of genus zero surfaces with sections
+Formally, this means that we consider a family of genus zero nodal curve with sections

-where the parameter space $S$ is again a copy of $\bC P^1$, and such that the following holds: \begin{itemize} \itemsep.5em \item[(i)] The critical values of \eqref{eq:s2-family} are precisely the marked points from \eqref{eq:c-curve}.
+where the parameter space $S$ is again a copy of $\bC P^1$, and such that the following holds: \begin{itemize} \itemsep.5em \item The critical values of \eqref{eq:s2-family} are precisely the marked points from \eqref{eq:c-curve}.
 If $v$ is a regular value, the fibre $\scrC_v$ is canonically identified with $C$; that identification takes the points $z_{\scrC_r,0},\dots,z_{\scrC_r,p},z_{\scrC_r,\infty}$ arising from \eqref{eq:s2-family} to their counterparts in \eqref{eq:c-curve}, and the remaining point $z_{\scrC_v,*}$ to $v$.

-\item[(ii)] If $v$ is a singular value, $\scrC_v = \scrC_{v,+}\, \cup\, \scrC_{v,-}$ is a nodal surface with two components.
+\item If $v$ is a singular value, $\scrC_v = \scrC_{v,+}\, \cup\, \scrC_{v,-}$ is a nodal surface with two components.
 The first component $\scrC_{v,+}$ is again identified with $C$, and the second component $\scrC_{v,-}$ is a rational curve attached to the first one at $v$.
 The first component carries all the marked points that $C$ does, with the exception of the one which is equal to $v$; and the second component carries the two remaining marked points, considered to be distinct and also different from the node (so, the second component has three special points, which identifies it up to unique isomorphism). \end{itemize} Explicitly, \eqref{eq:s2-family} is constructed by starting with the trivial family $C \times S \rightarrow S$, and then blowing up the points $(v,v)$, where $v$ is one of the marked points in \eqref{eq:c-curve}.
 One takes the proper transforms of the constant sections and of the diagonal section, which yield the $z_{\scrC}$'s from \eqref{eq:s2-family}.

 Denote by $\scrC^{\mathit{sing}} \subset \scrC$ the set of $(p+2)$ nodes, and by $\scrC^{\mathit{reg}}$ its complement.
 We write $T(\scrC^{\mathit{reg}}/S)$ for the fibrewise tangent bundle, which is a complex line bundle on $\scrC^{\mathit{reg}}$.
 A fibrewise inhomogeneous term on $\scrC$ is a complex anti-linear map $\nu_{\scrC}: T(\scrC^{\mathit{reg}}/S) \rightarrow TM$, where both bundles involved have been pulled back to $\scrC^{\mathit{reg}} \times M$, and with the property that $\nu_{\scrC}$ is zero outside a compact subset (meaning, in a neighbourhood of $\scrC^{\mathit{sing}} \times M \subset \scrC \times M$).
 Suppose that we have chosen such a term.
 One can then consider the moduli space of pairs $(v,u)$, where